Add/Remove Restrictions to Parent and Child Pages

 In native Confluence without ScriptRunner, editing restrictions that are added to a parent page are not inherited to the child pages.
 Only view restrictions are supported because they are inherited.
 This means that pages need to be restricted individually for editing.

 With ScriptRunner for Confluence, the Add/Remove Restrictions to Parent & Child Pages built-in script, you can add the editing restrictions to all of the child pages.
 It is quick and easy to select multiple page trees or individual pages to set page restrictions in bulk rather than having to do it one by one.
 By selecting a parent page, you’ll apply all the restrictions to that page and all of its descendants.

 Follow these steps to run the built-in script:

 If you select the Editing Restricted or Viewing and Editing Restricted value, two more values appear Groups and Users.
-Adding specifics groups and users to these fields enforces the restrictions only to those groups/users.
+Adding specific groups and users to these fields enforce the restrictions only to those groups/users.

 Result: The user Bob can’t view the "Tiny Banana" page because the "Tiny Banana" page has inherited the Viewing and Editing Restricted" level of "Banana."